jhud/skinorchestra/README.md

 ## Concept

-This circuit is an oscillator which runs on the phantom power that can be extracted from a cheap Android smartphone's microphone jack.
+This circuit is an oscillator which runs on the bias voltage that can be extracted from an Android smartphone's microphone jack.
 Therefore, a low current CMOS 555 timer must be used.
 Check your phone's specifications before connecting this circuit - you use it completely at your own risk.

 Once plugged into an Android phone, the pads marked "skin" can be bridged by skin contact, which produces a variable frequency square wave across the microphone input.